Paucar del Sara Sara province

-Paucar del Sara Sara Province is a province located in the south-eastern corner of the Ayacucho Region of Peru.
+Paucar del Sara Sara is a province located in the south-eastern corner of the Ayacucho Region of Peru.
 It is one of eleven provinces that make up the region.
-The province has a population of 10,610 inhabitants 2005 census.
-It is bounded to the north and west by the Parinacochas Province and to the south and east by the Arequipa Region.
+The province reported a population of 10,610 inhabitants in the 2005 census.
+It is bounded to the north and west by the province of Parinacochas and to the south and east by the Arequipa Region.
 The capital of this province is the city of Pausa.

 Geography

-The highest mountain in the province is Sara Sara at 5505 m on the border to the Parinacochas Province.
+The highest mountain in the province is Sara Sara at 5505 m on the border with the province of Parinacochas.
 Other mountains are listed below:

 Political division

 The province extends over an area of 2096.92 km2 and is divided into ten districts.
-The districts, with their capitals in parenthesis, are:
+The districts, with their capitals in parentheses, are: